 The Qualcomm Flash Image Loader (QFIL) is a tool that’s capable of flashing firmware files on smartphones and tablets that have a Qualcomm branded system chip sitting inside the hardware.

 There are a few good options out there when it comes to flashing tools for Qualcomm processors, but QFIL is probably the one that is used most by Android enthusiasts.

 Sometimes you can find flashing tools that only work for the one manufacturer of smartphones.
 For example, the Odin flashing tool was made by repair centers to be used for Samsung devices only, regardless of the system chips.
 Then there are other tools like the Qualcomm Flash Image Loader (QFIL) that will work no matter what manufacturer the smartphone is coming from, so long as it has a Qualcomm system chip inside.

 The first step in the guide is to get the Qualcomm USB driver installed on the computer that you are using.
 This is so that the flashing tool and Windows software can communicate with the hardware and devices that you’re connecting.

 You might find that there are several versions of the tool made available on the Web.
-A general rule of thumb is always to download the latest version, which is typically signified by a higher version number.
-This is because the newer versions of flashing tool are made to be compatible with more devices, compatible with more software versions, and probably have fixed a few bugs along the way, too.
+Always to download the latest version, which is always signified by a higher version number.
+This is because the newer versions of flashing tools are made to be compatible with more devices, compatible with more software versions, and probably have fixed a few bugs along the way, too.